dmbarbour/wikilon/docs/AboutABC.md

 To get the most out of value stowage, it must be used together with a persistence or caching model, such that the data may be reused across many independent computations without recomputing it.
 Structure sharing might further augment stowage, saving space when a value is computed many times.
 In a distributed system, stowed values could serve a role similar to hypermedia, enabling code to reference many large values without immediately downloading it.

-A proposed serialization for stowed value placeholders is use of a token:

-        {'kf/scope/resourceID}

-The prefix `'kf` indicates a stowed value (`'`) with relevant and affine substructural properties (`kf`).
-The scope helps constrain the search space, and the rest identifies the value.
-The resourceID should include a secure HMAC if otherwise forgeable (like an incremental number).
-The limit on token size (255 bytes) should not be an issue in practice, though hierarchically structured resource identifiers like URLs are not viable.

 *Note:* Stowage is algebraic.
 If for some silly reason we `{&stow}{&stow}` a value, we would conversely need to load it twice.
 However, values smaller than a heuristic threshold don't need to be backed to disk at all.
 The second `{&stow}` command could instead be represented as a lightweight value wrapper.